 Generally, an exempt organization is subject to the Alaska Corporation Net Income Tax to the same extent it is subject to tax under the Internal Revenue Code.
-If you file federal Form 990-T with the IRS, complete Form 6000 or 6020 reporting the taxable income or loss and calculate any applicable tax.
+If you file federal Form 990-T, to report Unrelated Business Taxable Income (UBTI) with the IRS, you must complete Form 6000 reporting the taxable income or loss and calculate any applicable Alaska tax.
 Attach a signed copy of Form 990-T. An exempt organization does not file an Alaska return if it is not required to file Form 990-T.